wagdav/thewagner.net/content/2022-08-10-Anatomy-of-a-Service.markdown

   configuration updates

 In other words, a service, independently of the number of its business capabilities is inherently [concurrent][PikeConcurrency].
+And the service's source code must contain components dealing with the relevant auxiliary tasks.

-Some components in the previous list may be trivial.
-For example, a few lines of code we can implement a method that reads input from a file.
-On the other hand, a service communicating with a message broker may require a sophisticated subsystem that implements connection management and data serialization.
+Some of these components may be trivial:  for example, in a few lines of code we can implement a method that reads input from a file.
+Sometimes a service communicating with a message broker may require a sophisticated subsystem that implements connection management and data serialization.

 Some components are essential: a service that cannot exchange its inputs and outputs with the world is useless.
 Others are necessary for operations: while a service that fulfills a business requirement without any logging is close to impossible to debug in production.

+A simple service always contains auxiliary components that aren't responsible for its core business responsibility, but they are often indispensable for its operation.

 # Design and development